 Maps SDK for iOS release notes (original) (raw)

-This page is updated with each new release of the Maps SDK for iOS.
+This page is updated with each product release.
 The changelog lists releases by date and includes any new features, bug fixes and significant performance improvements.
 You can also browse and filter all release notes for all products in theGoogle API Console.

 Consult the Getting Started documentation for information on how to download the most recent version of the Maps SDK for iOS.